slact/nchan/README.md

 Note that `nchan_redis_pass` implies `nchan_use_redis on;`, and that this setting is *not* inherited by nested locations.

+When connecting several Nchan servers to the same Redis server (or cluster), the servers **must have their times synced up**.
+Failure to do so will result in missing and duplicated messages.

 ## Variables

 Nchan makes several variables usabled in the config file: